 RIPPLE Africa supports eight pre-schools in the Nkhata Bay District by:

-Providing resources such as toys, blackboards and chalk, pens, books and supplies, tea and sugar, cups and more.
+Providing resources such as toys, blackboards and chalk, pens, books and supplies and more.

 All pre-school teachers grow sweet potatoes for the children